How facial biometric verification protects your customers from identity fraud

 This stolen identity is then used to gain access to online systems or services to commit criminal activities.

-Here are typical examples of identity fraud in the digital world:
+Here are typical examples of identity scam in the digital world:

 Impersonation attacks